 Gegloko I of the Geglokids

-Gegloko I was a geologist and surveyor, named Géa il Kotlat Búterko, who came to fame after discovering Basna in what is now known as the Kelonran crater.
+Gegloko I was a geologist and surveyor, named Géa il Kotlat Búterko, who came to fame after discovering basna in what is now known as the Kelonran crater.
 This revelation made her famous, and in her later years Klíto XVII passed along an ever-increasing portfolio of responsibilities to the responsible, capable, and immensely popular scientist.
 When Klíto finally died, Géa sought to define the Empire through strong leadership.
-She made a mandate of stamping out the Sarthíans, increasing fertility and exploitation of the planet's natural resources, and envisioned a day when Wanisin would be terraformed from a chilly swamp into a warmer, drier land that would be much more inhabitable.
+She made a mandate of stamping out Sarthíanism amongst the slokdtabai, many of whom had been brought from Illera against their will.
+She also sought to increase fertility and exploitation of the planet's natural resources, and envisioned a day when Wanisin would be terraformed from a chilly swamp into a warmer, drier land that would be much more inhabitable.
 Gegloko I was the last Empress to be born on Ksreskézo.
 During her reign, the population of Wanisin went from 5,000 to more than 60,000.

 Sampo I of House Dashro

 Born Sampía Klítida il Dashro, the first Sampo was raised more by Gegloko I than by her actual mother, Keroa.
 This groomed her excellently for statecraft.
-When Sampo I came to power and Gegloko I chose to abdicate the throne to her, they devised the flame ritual of succession together to cement Sampo I's legitimacy, even though the court in Surví Dashro was opposed to another ruler from Klíto XVII's legacy.
-Nevertheless, Sampo I was wildly paranoid throughout her career and began wearing armor everywhere, using numerous poison-testers and reviving the Ksreskézaian tradition of preparing one's own food.
-She nevertheless died under mysterious circumstances while walking alone in a palace garden late at night, lending legitimacy to her life of fear and prompting hakrodeklai all over Wanisin to adopt her attitudes of minimal trust.
+When Sampo I came to power and Gegloko I chose to abdicate the throne to her, they devised the flame ritual of succession together to cement Sampo I's legitimacy, even though the court in Surví Dashro was opposed to the development of a dynasty born from the blood of Klíto XVII.
+Sampo I was wildly paranoid throughout her career and began wearing armor everywhere, using numerous poison-testers and reviving the Ksreskézaian tradition of preparing one's own food.
+She died under mysterious circumstances while walking alone in a palace garden late at night, lending legitimacy to her life of fear and prompting hakrodeklai all over Wanisin to adopt her attitudes of minimal trust.

-Perhaps it was her unusually cagey nature that led to her easy and long-lasting friendship with Serena tel Moukarhím, who herself was far from mentally stable at this point in history.
+Perhaps it was her unusually cagey nature that led to her easy and long-lasting friendship with Serena tel Moukarhím, who herself was far from mentally stable at this point in history, and lived in perpetual fear that the Commonwealth would return for her.
 During Sampo I's reign, Serena began to trade labour (mostly in the form of locating ancient Tletkettoyic ruins) for useful resources, like domesticable animals and the numerous Terran staple crops that were missing from the slokdtabaní diet, substantially facilitating continued population expansion.
-By 2105, Wanisin was home to 300,000 egrekelai.
+By the end of her reign, Wanisin was home to some 300,000 egrekelai.

 Sampo II of House Dashro